Home

 • "Then all the Greeks took Sosthenes, the chief ruler of the synagogue, and beat him before the judgment seat.
 And Gallio cared for none of those things."

-Clearly we see from the context that this word 'bema' is used in the sense of judgment in a trial, where Paul is accused by the Jews of some crime, which they ultimately could not prove.
-We can say without fear of rational contradiction that this was a seat where a judgment of the law was to be pronounced against or for the Apostle Paul.
+Clearly, we see from the context that this word 'bema' is used in the sense of judgment in a trial, where Paul is accused by the Jews of some crime, which they ultimately could not prove.
+We can say without fear of rational contradiction that this was a seat where a judgment of the law was to be pronounced against (or for) the Apostle Paul.
 It was most certainly not a judgment seat for rewards, nor an award ceremony.
-For any Theologian to make such claims concerning the 'bema judgment' is pure fabrication.
-It is a personal or private interpretation that most certainly is not evidenced by the scripture.
+For any learned theologian to make such claims concerning the 'bema judgment' is pure fabrication.
+It is a personal or private interpretation that most certainly is not evidenced by the scripture text.
 As stated, the scriptures themselves testify against such an understanding.
-We lean explicitly that the bema was not used to hand out rewards, but as a place for judgment in a tribunal.
+Thus we learn explicitly that the bema was not used to hand out rewards but as a place for judgment in a tribunal.

-Was this doctrine of a bema seat judgment invented to be the believer's motivation to work?
-Are believers truly motivated by a desire for rewards (above and beyond the reward of the inheritance of our salvation in Christ) in the kingdom of heaven?
+Was this doctrine of a bema seat judgment invented to be the believer's motivation to receive rewards for his work?
+Are true believers motivated by a desire for rewards (above and beyond the reward of the inheritance of our salvation in Christ) in the kingdom of heaven?
 The answer is an emphatic, no!
 To have a doctrine that postulates our possible loss of some reward if our works on earth are not up to standards, bridges on the heretical.
 Rather than have the Christian be motivated to persevere through love, this doctrine actually threatens our future reward at the bema seat based upon our good (or not so good) works.
-So despite all objections to the contrary, this is a doctrine that promotes "Merit" rather than "Grace," and it makes a total mockery of the passages (divinely inspired of God) that clearly demonstrate that our reward in heaven cannot be by both by Grace of God, and by our own merit.
+So despite all objections to the contrary, this is a doctrine that promotes a "merit system" rather than that of "unmerited grace," and it makes a total mockery of the passages (divinely inspired of God) that clearly demonstrate that our reward in heaven cannot be both by Grace of God and by our own merit.

 Romans 11:6